bitwalker/distillery/docs/Terminology.md

 # Terminology

-Below is a list of words and their definitions as used within bundler, as well as more broadly within the Elixir community, I will distinguish between them here.
+Below is a list of words and their definitions as used within distillery, as well as more broadly within the Elixir community, I will distinguish between them here.

 ## General Terms